-Naruto is an example of one of the most successful anime of all time.
-With its run-of-back-to-back series a plethora of games, films, and other entertainment to go along, this franchise is beloved by many.
+Naruto is an example of one of the most successful anime franchises of all time.
+With its run of back-to-back series, a plethora of games, films, and other entertainment, the franchise is beloved by many.

 8. Naruto Shippuden: The Lost Tower

 Naruto Shippuden: The Lost Tower is one of the last films produced in the series and boasts an ambitious time travel premise.
 On a mission to capture a missing ninja named Mukade, Naruto is drawn into his plans to travel back in time and take over the five great Shinobi countries.
 While in the past, Naruto runs into a young Kakashi, Might Guy, and his father Minato Hokage.
-It’s these meetings that are why this is one of the better Naruto films today.
+It’s these meetings that make The Lost Tower one of the better Naruto films.

 7. Naruto Shippuden: The Movie

-Once Naruto Shippuden began airing the series took a step up in all aspects and this, the first movie in the series would begin with Naruto meeting his end at the hands of a giant monster.
-Heading back into the past Naruto is tasked with protecting a priestess Shion and has to assist her in fulfilling her mission of defeating the evil demon to save the world and himself.
-Being the first film set in Shippuden, there wasn’t a high bar to clear for this film, however, it passed with flying colors thanks to hits flashy fight scenes, and high stakes.
+Once Naruto Shippuden began airing, the series took a step up in all aspects.
+This, the first movie in the series, would begin with Naruto meeting his end at the hands of a giant monster.
+Heading back into the past, Naruto is tasked with protecting a priestess named Shion and assisting her with fulfilling her mission of defeating the evil demon to save the world and himself.
+Being the first film set in Shippuden, there wasn’t a high bar to clear for this film, however, it passed with flying colors thanks to hits flashy fight scenes and high stakes.

 6. Naruto Shippuden: The Movie – Bonds

-After being convicted for a crime that he was innocent of, Naruto is sent to an inescapable prison which he must found trustworthy allies to escape.
-This is one of the films with lower stakes from the series, but it’s also one of the most fun.
+After being convicted for a crime that he was innocent of, Naruto is sent to an inescapable prison in which he must find trustworthy allies to help him escape.
+This is one of the films with lower stakes from the series, but it’s also one of the most fun to watch.

-After running into a masked Tobi within the leaf village Naruto and Sakura are transported to an alternate reality thanks to the power of Tsukuyomi.
-In this reality, things are much different as Sasuke has remained at the Leaf Village and the Akatsuki are soldiers of the Hokage, among other abnormalities.
+After running into a masked Tobi within the Leaf Village, Naruto and Sakura are transported to an alternate reality thanks to the power of Tsukuyomi.
+In this reality, things are very different, as Sasuke has remained at the Leaf Village and the Akatsuki are soldiers of the Hokage, among other abnormalities.
 This film is great because we get to see plenty of interactions we wouldn’t have seen in the series’ true reality.